Does your department need a workflow analysis?

 About Debra Enchelmeyer

-Debra Enchelmeyer, RN BSN CCM works as a consultant for Professional Services Network, Inc. (PSN).
-She has over 30 years of experience in the health care industry.
+Debra Enchelmeyer, RN BSN CCM, has over 30 years of experience in the health care industry.
 She brings a great deal of expertise in implementing new programs and company start-ups.
 She began with over 15 years in Home Care – starting up her own Home Care Company in addition to creating a Joint Venture with a Rehab Hospital.
 For the past 15 years she has held increasingly responsible positions within Managed Care Operations that have operated in over 8 states.
 She has experience with Prior Authorization, Utilization Review, including the use of Milliman Care and Interqual Guidelines.

 Debra has led Case Management and Disease Management Teams to achieve 100% on their portion of NCQA accreditation.
 She has worked in Case and Disease Management with Commercial Members.
 Started a Medicare Case Management Department in Oregon and more recently, developed a Case Management Department covering Medicare, Medicaid and DSNP members to meet all requirements of NCQA and CMS Model of Care.
 She has expertise in establishing policies, procedures and workflows and working directly with IT to produce needed productivity and data reports.
 She has a proven record of managing large teams, improving efficiency, performance, customer satisfaction and company growth.